Amazon Prime Day Sale 2018: Here's How You Can Get the Best Deals

 The Prime membership offers free fast delivery options with no minimum shopping value, access to Prime Video and Prime Music, exclusive deals from time to time, and more.
 If you're already using an Amazon Echo device, chances are you're already a Prime subscriber.

 Amazon Prime membership costs ₹999 in India for a full year, and you can now also subscribe to the ₹129 monthly plan if you don't want to use it for more than a few months - as we mentioned earlier, you can sign up for Prime trial just to get access to the Prime Day deals or even pay for it just for a month and then cancel, if you want.
-Airtel even offers Prime Membership free to some customers.
+Airtel even offers Prime Membership free to some customers, as does Vodafone to the subscribers of its Red postpaid plans.

 If you have already figured out what you want, you could simply add the products in your Amazon account's wishlist.
 Amazon's mobile apps normally send a push notification whenever products in your wishlist go on a Lightning Deal.
 If not, you should start planning ahead about what you want to buy.